Antonito/gfile/README.md

 This project is still in its early stage.

 As of today, it works well with small files.
-It doesn't work with huge file, due to disconnection issues.
+It doesn't work with huge files, due to disconnection issues.
 (WIP)

 ## Usage